Robert E. Dixon

 The second Navy Cross was awarded for his success in the Battle of the Coral Sea.
-He also received three Legions of Merit: (1) for airstrikes against the Buka-Bonis area, Bougainville, and at Rabaul in November 1943; as commanding officer of the USS Valley Forge from January to June 1953; and (3) for services as Chief, Bureau of Aeronautics from July 1957 to November 1959.
+He also received three Legions of Merit: (1) for airstrikes against the Buka-Bonis area, Bougainville, and at Rabaul in November 1943; (2) as commanding officer of the USS Valley Forge from January to June 1953; and (3) for services as Chief, Bureau of Aeronautics from July 1957 to November 1959.

 Promoted to rear admiral on July 1, 1955, Dixon served as Assistant Chief for Plans and Programs at the Bureau of Aeronautics.
 As Assistant Chief, he was responsible for all development work on the new McDonnell Douglas F-4 Phantom II jet fighter.
 Dixon later served as Chief of the Bureau from July 1957 to November 1959.

-He died on October 21, 1981 at the age of 75 at Virginia Beach, and was later buried at Woodlawn Memorial Gardens at Norfolk, Virginia.
+He died on October 21, 1981, at the age of 75 at Virginia Beach.